INFORMATION FOR RENTERS AND PROPERTY MANAGERS

 Hazardous waste includes ignitable, combustible, corrosive, reactive, explosive, and toxic materials.
 These items must be taken to the Lee County Household Chemical Waste Collection Facility located at 6441 Topaz Court in Fort Myers.
 Items such as petroleum products, paint, and florescent bulbs are considered hazardous materials.
 Please do not place such items in your regular trash.

-You must bundle and tie loose items or place them in bags or containers.
+You must bundle and tie loose items or place them in brown paper bags (available for purchase from local stores, plastic bags are not permitted) or containers with a weatherproof lid and handles on both sides.
 Palm fronds can be unbundled, but must be less than 6 feet long and weigh less than 50 lbs. as a whole.
 If they weigh more than 50 lbs. or are longer than 6 feet, they must be cut and/or tied into bundles of no more than 50 lbs and 6 feet in length.

 Cape Royal lies in unincorporated Lee County.